BlockchainCommons/www.blockchaincommons.com/README.md

 <br clear="all">[*Learn more about them.*](sponsors)

-Please support Blockchain Commons by becoming a [sustaining sponsor](https://github.com/sponsors/BlockchainCommons) or making a [BTCPay donation](https://btcpay.blockchaincommons.com/).
+Please support Blockchain Commons by becoming a [GitHub sponsor](https://github.com/sponsors/BlockchainCommons) or making a [BTCPay donation](https://btcpay.blockchaincommons.com/).

 ## Organization Membership

 We are a member of [COPA](https://open-patent.org/) , the Crypto Open Patent Alliance.
 We believe in open software and open access to patents covering foundational cryptocurrency techniques.

 <p align="center">
   <a href="https://open-patent.org/"><img src="images/copa-logo.png" width="33%" align="center"></a>